Updated for 2020!

 USB to Mic adapter – For GoPro Hero 3 & 4 use: Movo GMA100 3.5mm Female Microphone Adapter Cable – There are cheaper adapters out there but they have very mixed reviews so you take your chances.

-For a GoPro Hero 5-8, you will need the following special adapter.
-GoPro Hereo 5 3.5mm Mic Adapter
+For a GoPro Hero 5-7, instead of the generic USB to Mic adapter you will need the following special adapter.
+GoPro Hereo 5 3.5mm Mic Adapter This is the only adapter that works.
+There is no other brand or generic solution.

 Tip: The GoPro brand mic adapter is the only choice for all GoPro’s starting with the Hero 5 and above.
 And GoPro frequently has shortages.
 If you are even thinking about an external mic and see it in stock on Amazon or another seller then buy it!
 I’ve had to wait 6 months to get a replacement before.